 Virtually every company is more than ever dependent on stakeholders to successfully achieve a change in business.
-Stakeholder management then becomes a vital part of the strategy and decision making.
+Stakeholder management then becomes a vital part of the strategy and decision-making.
 The group of non-traditional general stakeholders is growing fast.
-Therefore the communication has to change as well.
-Whereas in the past important stakeholders would understand and support arguments based on profit, employment or security of supply, the abundance of information through internet throws way more arguments on the table.
-For example, arguments ranging from climate change caused by the energy industry as a whole to literally an individual’s specific case.
+Therefore communication has to change as well.
+Whereas in the past important stakeholders would understand and support arguments based on profit, employment or security of supply, the abundance of information through the internet throws way more arguments on the table.
+For example, arguments range from climate change caused by the energy industry as a whole to literally an individual’s specific case.
 Anyway, most if not all projects in the energy sector attract a lot of external attention and stakeholder management needs to step up.

 An understanding of stakeholders

-Some parties can mean a lot for your success, yet may have a low involvement in your venture.
+Some parties can mean a lot for your success, yet may have low involvement in your venture.
 Think here about external financing.
 However, with your plans for a new production plant being dependent on environmental permitting external pressure groups will have power through legislation. they would show an active interest in your company.
 Likewise, general stakeholders such as the general public are likely to have a much lower interest in your activity.
 They have no power to influence directly.
 They may watch and have an opinion though.

-With internet access and increased connectivity in the last decade even such a group of stakeholders becomes important for your reputation.
+With internet access and increased connectivity in the last decade, even such a group of stakeholders becomes important for your reputation.
 One other area would be the functional stakeholders.
 This group are the people having a high interest in the success of your venture or product.
 Yet, they have little formal power in the company.
-Think here of individual’s that support your company through crowdfunding, or co-making and partnerships.
+Think here of individuals that support your company through crowdfunding, or co-making and partnerships.
 Figure I shows the four stakeholders’ groups.

 Have a clear objective on the goals for the actions planned.
 Have you considered a particular format or change model to engage with the stakeholders?
 Are there any experiences from past projects?
 Also, are there financial constraints?
 Would you consider a stakeholder board as well?
 Given an outside event or crisis, stakeholder management can be a once-off action.
-Likewise it may be part of the business you are in and thus more of a daily routine.
+Likewise, it may be part of the business you are in and thus more of a daily routine.

 A particular aspect we would like to highlight is an external mandate.
-It is of no use in your project just ahead of start of construction to exchange arguments with an NGO.
+It is of no use in your project just ahead of the start of construction to exchange arguments with an NGO.
 In highly political cases the way forward is to mutually agree on an applicable procedure at an early project stage.
 It would provide you with a mandate.

 Now, with a strategy for stakeholder management in place, we can move into action.
 You may have a broad outline for your external stakeholders.
 You can think about formats like working conferences, partnerships, social media and marketing campaigns.

 Especially for complex projects requiring a significant financial and manpower effort in the design phase, timing becomes of the essence.
 Obviously, it will be difficult to change the scope of a project due to stakeholder influence at a later stage.
 Two examples come to mind.
-One is the Brent Spar abandonment by Shell and another a CO2 storage project in the Netherlands (Barendrecht).
-In both cases the principal organized its technical and environmental case, but stopped its planned project due to public pressure.
+One is the Brent Spar abandonment by Shell and another is a CO2 storage project in the Netherlands (Barendrecht).
+In both cases, the principal organized its technical and environmental case but stopped its planned project due to public pressure.
 Imagine the considerable costs that this decision caused.